khanlab/SPIMquant/docs/getting_started/installation.md

 spimquant /path/to/bids/dir /path/to/output/dir participant --cores all
 ```

-If any workflow rules require containers, then run with the `--use-singularity` option.
+If any workflow rules require containers, then run with the `--use-apptainer` option.

 ## Generating a report